 Clearly, cure is not enough.
 Of equal urgency, several cancers, especially the solid malignancies, have not shown improvement in cure rates and current treatments are at their maximal intensity.
 Indeed, several cancers have seen no significant progress in over a decade and childhood cancer remains the number one cause of death in children from disease (accidents claim the most lives).

-Cancer research is essential to achieving the goal of cure with quality for all children with cancer.
 Cancer research is responsible for the achievements to date, with pediatric oncologist showing the world how to perform meaningful clinical research that influences clinical care.
 However, the next generation of research that will lead to meaningful differences is quite different, and will rely on a detailed understanding of cancer biology with a newly facile was to translate discoveries to the clinic.
 It is often said that it takes a decade to develop a new cancer drug.

-John M. Maris, M.D., Children's Hospital of Philadelphia
+John M. Maris, MD, Children's Hospital of Philadelphia